millerk22/emc2-labs/EMC2-Labs-Fall/lab03.rst

     def int_to_str26(message):
         """Returns the corresponding set of letters in the alphabet.

-        This function takes message and returns the corresponding letter in the alphabet.
-        A = 01, B = 02, C = 03, D = 04, ...
+        This function takes a number "message" and returns the corresponding letters in the alphabet, i.e., A = 01, B = 02, C = 03, D = 04, ...
 Z = 26
         It returns an empty string ("") if the integer does not corespond to a letter.